andorp/order-taking/README.md

 Request: Please consider buying both of the books mentioned above.
 Boths are excellent resources for further studying of the applied subject.

+## Work In Progress parts:

+- The documentation is still under development.
+Please come back regurarly to see what changed.
+- Client needs lots of improvements.
+- Better error Handling around workflow runners.
+- Dependently driven testing needs to be implemented.

 ## Financial Support

 <a href="https://www.patreon.com/AndOrP">